Equations in virtually class 2 nilpotent groups: Transforming equations in nilpotent groups into equations in integers

 It remains to reduce the \(b_i\)s with respect to their modularities, as is done in (\ref{third_malcev_torsion_case_eqn}) in Example \ref{torsion_and_csts_ex}.
 We have that doing so increases the number of \(d_m\)s by

 respectively.
+Recall that our floor terms round towards zero.
 We have now converted \(w\) to normal form.
 So the normal form version of \(w\) is trivial if and only if all of the exponents of the \(a_i\)s, \(b_i\)s, \(d_i\)s in its normal form are equal to \(0\).
 That is, for all valid \(m\), the following system of equations hold.
 As each of the following equations is computed by setting the exponent of a generator to \(0\), we give the generator responsible for each equation in brackets next to the equation.
 This corresponds to going from (\ref{third_malcev_torsion_case_eqn}) to (\ref{torsion_case_Z_system}) in Example \ref{torsion_and_csts_ex}.
 We given in brackets at the left of each equation the generator that is being equated to zero to obtain this equation.
 Recall again we are using \(d_0\) to represent \(c\).

 Replacing constants in these equations with the constants stated in the lemma completes the proof. \end{proof}

 We use the following definitions to restate Lemma \ref{system_over_Z_technical_lem} in an easier format.